MicrosoftDocs/visualstudio-docs/docs/code-quality/ca2225-operator-overloads-have-named-alternates.md

 ## Cause

-An operator overload was detected, and the expected named alternative method was not found.
+An operator overload was detected and the expected named alternative method was not found.

+By default, this rule only looks at externally visible types, but this is [configurable](#configurability).

 ## Rule description